ChapatteMateo/ADACADABRA/index.md

 Finally, as we could expect, we see the number of areas with high and very high household income are much lower than the rest.

-## DATA, DATA, show me which population class eats healthy !
+## DATA, DATA, show me which population class eats healthy!

-Ok DATA, from now, I don't want you to talk, just show us the answer !
+And let's be clear DATA, from now on I don't want you to talk, just show us some nice and smooth answers!

-Let's consider for each MSOAs, the set of nutrient weight as a vector.
-We will use TSNE visualization to compare eating habits difference between each MSOAs using these vectors.
+Let's consider for each MSOA, the set of nutrient weight as a vector.
+We will use TSNE visualization to compare eating habits difference between each MSOA using these vectors.
 TSNE modelizes distances between vectors, so two MSOAs close to each others have similar vectors, whereas if they are far away to one another the vector are dissimilar.
 We will do the same with distribution of purchased product types.
 Let us see what it reveals:

 <object data="assets/img/tsne_nutrient.html" width="700" height="400">
     Your browser doesn’t support the object tag.